Inside this Article

 Mailchimp Can Be Slow; GoDaddy May Not Give an Accurate Response

-GoDaddy and Mailchimp both have reasonable support options, at least in theory.
+GoDaddy and Mailchimp both have reasonable support options, at least theoretically.
 GoDaddy has 24/7 phone and live chat support for all plans.
 Mailchimp has 24/7 email and live chat support for most paid plans and phone support for the highest-tier plan.
 Yet I had issues with both platforms’ support methods.
 First, I used GoDaddy’s live chat to ask about personalizing emails with content or subscribers’ names.
-The support rep had a lot of trouble understanding what I was asking and then ultimately told me it wasn’t possible to do what I wanted.
+The support rep had a lot of trouble understanding what I was asking and then ultimately told me it was impossible to do what I wanted.
 After a few hours of testing the platform, I found that it absolutely is possible to personalize GoDaddy emails with subscriber names and other details – you just have to know where to look.

 Mailchimp